smartjigar/ATP/backend/documentations/README.md

    Token Claim Name := group_name (Same as backend Application) Enable Add to Access Token
 6. Manually Assign Group to users to allow specific Group

+### Alternatively provided realm-atp.json file to import directly in keycloak if you dont want to make upper steps manually